top of page

 LYMPHATIC MASSAGE

 The gold standard treatment protocol for management of swelling and lymphedema.
 In the initial phase of treatment clients are seen at least 2 times per week, weening off over consecutive weeks.
 Treatment intensity is dependent on the extent of the lymphedema and the client's compliance with home-care.
-See 'ABOUT LYMPHEDEMA' for more on treatment protocol.
+See 'About Lymphedema' tab for more on the treatment protocol.

 CORDING (AXILLARY WEB SYNDROME)